vaibhavhapani/bank-of-asgard/README.md

 12. Configure [Onfido identity verification](https://wso2.com/asgardeo/docs/guides/identity-verification/add-identity-verification-with-onfido/) for your organization.

-13. Navigate to root directory and run `npm i`.
-14. Create a copy of `app/public/config.example.js` inside the `app/public/` folder.
+13. Create a copy of `app/public/config.example.js` inside the `app/public/` folder.
 And name it as `config.js`.
 Update the [config values](docs/config-properties.md) accordingly.
+14. Navigate to `App_home/app` and run `npm i`.
-15. Navigate to `App_home/app` and execute `npm start` to run the application.
+15. From within the `App_home/app` directory, execute `npm start` to run the application.
+16. Create a copy of `server/.env.example` inside the `server/` folder.
+And name it as `.env`.
+Update the according to the commented instructions.
-16. Navigate to `App_home/server` and execute `nodemon server.js` to run the server.
+17. Navigate to `App_home/server` and run `npm i`.
+18. From within the `App_home/server` directory, execute `nodemon server.js` to run the server.
-17. Test the application from registration of a personal and corporate account types.
+19. Test the application from registration of a personal and corporate account types.